fabianferno/mr-robot/README.md

 <br>

-# Or Read our docs to run it on your own server.
+# Or Read our docs to run it on your own machine if the bot is offline.

 <br/>
 <img src="https://media3.giphy.com/media/6pcaPznuZBtL2/giphy.gif">